- About Us

 The Bay Area could have a regional roadway network with transit and high-occupancy vehicle lanes seamlessly connecting the region’s jobs centers, providing convenient and swift transit connections through the Bay Area.
 Planned as a transit system, one that sells excess system capacity to non-carpool vehicles, we could meet our region’s goals, the SCS targets, while providing new transportation choices.
 In fact, even Los Angeles is already planning such a network.

-Express Lanes, particularly if done through the conversion of existing HOV and all-purpose highway lanes, may be a good step towards equitable road pricing.
+Express Lanes, particularly if done through the conversion of existing carpool and all-purpose highway lanes, may be a good step towards equitable road pricing.
+Through the Plan Bay Area process, we successfully advocated that our regional agencies start moving away from trying to build our way out of congestion.
+MTC committed to studying innovative approaches to HOT network implementation, the first step in realizing any cost savings that could go to low-income mitigations and increased transit options.
 However there is a lot of devil in the details.
 We will need to be satisfied on a range of equity, transportation and transportation funding issues before we could support a final project.

 The Bay Area’s very first express lane, on I-680 South, opened on September 20, 2010.
 Additional express lanes are scheduled to open in 2011 on I-580 and Rte 287 , and in the following years on US101 and Rte 85.